EBay beefs up U.S. war chest in pursuit of growth

 Ebay, which on Tuesday forecast lower-than-expected earnings this quarter, also plans to ramp up its marketing spending on PayPal, which is an Internet leader but faces stiff competition in the fledgling smartphone payments market.

-The company took a $3 billion (1.78 billion pounds) non-cash tax charge in the first quarter.
+The company took a $3 billion non-cash tax charge in the first quarter.
 The move will allow eBay to boost its available U.S. cash by about $6 billion, when needed.

 It ended the first quarter with cash, cash equivalents and nonequity investments of $11.9 billion, though just $2.2 billion of that is in the United States.